Generation Zero

 Like Riding a Bike: Garnacho Stirs Memories of Wonder Strikes Past

 Garnacho’s wondrous overhead golazo against Everton on Nov.
 26 reminded the world soccer community of why we find the bicycle kick so damned compelling.
 It remains the most dynamic, daringly athletic maneuver in a game replete with them, and it doesn’t matter where on the pitch they might happen.
-Look at the image attached here: Defenders of all skill level react similarly when someone goes up for a bike: They back away slightly, because recklessly contesting may mean a boot [...]
+Check out the images attached here.
+Defenders of all skill levels react similarly when someone goes up for a bike: They back away slightly, because recklessly contesting may mean a boot [...]

 Emma Hayes Will Preside over Massive USWNT Change.
 Expect Fireworks